 Whisk flour, oats, spices, salt, and baking soda in a bowl.

-Cream butter, sugars, and vanilla until pale and fluffy.
+Cream butter, sugars, and vanilla until pale.

 Add egg and molasses.
-Mix well.
+Beat to combine.

-Combine dry ingredients with butter mixture on low speed.
+Mix in dry ingredients on low speed.

 Fold in white chocolate chunks.